-- Select something that happened to you.
-Write the "original" or the story from your perspective.
-Then draw the same episode from two other perspectives. - Create a comic that uses specific design elements.
+- Think about your history, your family's history. - Select one episode to write about but draw the episode from three different perspectives. - Create a comic that uses specific design elements.
 Think about what you want to convey and what you want to say. - Draw and redraw.
 Draft and redraft.